 We all have bills that we need to pay.
 But how do you keep track of your bills each month?
-Many people use a budget binder, but this isn’t for everyone.
+Many people use a budget binder, and they are a great way to track personal finances, but this isn’t for everyone.

 If you’re a mom, then it’s likely that your days are full of juggling the needs of your family and managing the household.
 The last thing you want to worry about is how to keep track of all your bills each month.
 Luckily for you, there are some simple steps you can take to make this process easier for yourself.

-In this blog post, we’ll discuss five easy ways that will help you stay organized with monthly bill tracking so that when it comes time to pay them, they won’t be one more thing on your plate!
+In this blog post, we’ll discuss five easy ways to help you stay organized with monthly bills tracking so that when it comes time to pay them, they won’t be one more thing on your plate!

 Get it done quickly and get on with the rest of your life.